Programs + Events

 Sunday, June 28, 1:00 pm

-Artist Ed Zelenak speaks to his exhibition Divining the Boundaries and is joined by Curator of Art, Cassie Getty.
+Artist Ed Zelenak speaks to his exhibition Divining the Immeasurable and is joined by Curator of Art, Cassie Getty.

 Screening and Performance by Lary 7